 - Patient's medical record must indicate the person participating in the group session has been diagnosed with a mental illness as defined in the International Classification of Diseases ICD-10) or the Diagnostic and Statistical Manual of Mental Disorders (DSM IV).
-Group psychotherapy sessions must be billed with a valid ICD-10 diagnosis within code range F03 through F79. - Entire group psychotherapy service is directly performed by the billing physician, advanced practice nurse, LCP or LCSW when services are rendered in an FQHC or RHC. - Group size does not exceed 12 patients, regardless of payment source. - Minimum duration of a group session is forty-five (45) minutes. - Group session is documented in the patient's medical record by the rendering physician, including the session's primary focus, level of patient participation and the begin and end times of each session. - Group treatment model, methods and subject content have been selected on evidence-based criteria for the target population of the group and follows recognized practice guidelines for psychiatric services. - Group session is provided in accordance with a clear written description of goals, methods and referral criteria.
+Group psychotherapy sessions must be billed with a valid ICD-10 diagnosis within code range F03 through F79. - Entire group psychotherapy service is directly performed by the billing physician or advanced practice nurse when services are rendered in a FQHC.
+Services provided by psychologists, social workers, advanced practice nurse, etc. are not reimbursable. - Group size does not exceed 12 patients, regardless of payment source. - Minimum duration of a group session is forty-five (45) minutes. - Group session is documented in the patient's medical record by the rendering physician, including the session's primary focus, level of patient participation and the begin and end times of each session. - Group treatment model, methods, and subject content have been selected on evidence-based criteria for the target population of the group and follows recognized practice guidelines for psychiatric services. - Group session is provided in accordance with a clear written description of goals, methods, and referral criteria.

-228 End Stage Renal Disease (ESRD) Treatment
+A-228 End Stage Renal Disease (ESRD) Treatment